 and this process iterates.
 The sequence of epis

-This argument shows that the trace of the category of finite sets is isomorphic to the trace of the underlying groupoid of finite sets and bijections.
-Here the equivalence classes with respect to are the conjugacy classes of permutations; in this way, the trace can be identified with the class of finite Young diagrams.
+In other words, the trace of the category of finite sets is isomorphic to the trace of the underlying groupoid of finite sets and bijections, where the equivalence classes with respect to are the conjugacy classes of permutations, given by cycle types.
+In this way, the trace of is naturally identified with the class of finite Young diagrams.